Nyavowoyi/RememberMyDreams/README.md

-# Welcome to your Expo app 👋
+# Welcome to Remember Your Dreams app built with React Native and Expo 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

+This project using Typescript 😊

 ## Get started